ZoeELin/Ad-Managing/README.md

 - [ ] Test for API that can handle over 10,000 Requests Per Secoud.

 ## Quick Start
-Open your browser and visit https://ad-managing.onrender.com to test.

 Go to https://ad-managing.onrender.com/api/v1/ad to GET the data.